MetaPhase-Consulting/DrupalDataDotDev/SECURITY.md

 **Please do NOT report security vulnerabilities through public GitHub issues.**

-Instead, please report security vulnerabilities by emailing security@drupaldata.dev or by using GitHub's private vulnerability reporting feature.
+Instead, please report security vulnerabilities by using GitHub's private vulnerability reporting feature.

 ### What to Include